The Art and Craft of Garden Design

 The tutor for this course is Annie Guilfoyle

-Our 2018 course is now FULLY BOOKED to register an interest in taking this course in 2019, or for all other enquiries about this course please contact Catherine Haydock by phone: 01797 254048 or email: email@example.com
+Our 2019 course is now fully booked.
+For all other enquiries about this course please contact Jane Wigan by phone: 01797 334042 or email: email@example.com